 Years in the making, the success of the Living Village is a remarkable testament to the generosity of the Bauers and the commitment of the greater YDS community, declared Christopher Glenn Sawyer ’75 M.Div., Chair Emeritus of the Council.
 “This story is a marvelous reminder,” Sawyer said, “of the life, faith, and hope that are at the center of everything that we study and pursue at YDS.”

-Groundbreaking is set for early 2023 for the Living Village, a student residential complex that is designed to meet the rigorous standards of the Living Building Challenge (LBC).
-Among other “firsts,” the complex is designed to be the first living-certified LBC project in the Ivy League and, when opened in 2024, will be the largest living building in the higher education sector.
+Groundbreaking is set for 2023 for the Living Village, a student residential complex that is designed to meet the rigorous standards of the Living Building Challenge (LBC).
+Among other “firsts,” the complex is designed to be the first living-certified LBC project in the Ivy League and will be the largest living building in the higher education sector.*

 President Salovey hailed the Bauers for being “the first to step forward at every stage of this project—from the first feasibility study to the cornerstone gift for its construction.”